By Jennifer McDougall

 - Overcome obsessive-compulsive disorders

-- Helps to be more engaged in activities
+- It helps to be more engaged in activities.

 - Form deeper connections with others